Top 10 foods you must try on a visit to Portugal

 Bacalhau à Brás

 This is made from shredded salted cod, onions and tiny fried matchstick sized potatoes, then mixed in scrambled eggs, with some olives as a garnish.
-It is always better to order this from a Portuguese menu, as if you have an English translated menu, it is advertised as cod, chips and egg (if you order this expecting a regular meal, you will be very surprised!).
+It is always better to order this from a Portuguese menu, as if you have an English translated menu, it is advertised as cod, chips and egg (if you order this expecting a regular meal, you will be very surprised and probably disappointed!).

-This is usually a piece of cod that has been grilled in olive oil, with garlic, onions and tomatoes and is often served with crisps and salad.
+This is usually a piece of cod that has been grilled in olive oil, with garlic, onion and tomato and is often served with crisps and salad.

 Churrasqueiras (A style of cooking)

-Not actually a food, this is more the style of cooking.
+Not actually a food as such, more a style of cooking.
 You will see churrasqueiras every where, both in cities, rural villages and at coastal resorts.

 It is the Portuguese version of fast food.

-Behind the counters you will see the large grills (often over open fires/charcoal pits) and the main food is Chicken.
+Behind the counter you will see large grills (often over open fires/charcoal pits) and the chicken is the most popular.
+You will see Row after row of chicken being grilled.

 You may also see restaurants/cafes called churrasqueiras, this is the sit down version and often there is a very limited menu of just 3 or 4 items, the majority of which come from the grill.